 Step 2.
 Cover unwanted parts

 Using the tape, cover all the undesired parts to prevent accidental spillages that might ruin the tumbler's final look.
 Parts of the tumbler that are textured, rough, or made of different materials might react differently to the sealant, resulting in uneven finishes.
-Covering them up keeps the intended areas clear for sealing.
+It is important to get vinyl to stick to the textured tumbler, keeping the intended areas clear for sealing.

 Step 3.
 Apply the sealant